There’s still time to make a difference in 2025!

 Ways to Support

-Since the Sheriffs of Arkansas founded the Youth Ranches in 1976, it has been a place to call home for more than 2,200 of Arkansas’s most vulnerable boys and girls.
+Since the Sheriffs of Arkansas founded the Youth Ranches in 1976, it has been a place to call home for more than 2,300 of Arkansas’s most vulnerable boys and girls.
 As an independent 501(c)3 nonprofit organization, ASYR is 100% privately funded, and this event helps raise 10% of the ASYR’s operating budget each year.
 Please consider sponsoring or supporting.

-Previous Recipients
+Previous Arkansas Children’s Award Recipients

 2022 Christy Clark

-Christy Clark, CFO of Clark Contractors, grew up in McCrory, the daughter of a farmer and school teacher.
+Christy Clark, controller of Clark Contractors, grew up in McCrory, the daughter of a farmer and school teacher.
 Her parents taught her the value of hard work, education, and caring for their neighbors.
 From serving as Chair of Arkansas State University’s board of trustees to mentoring young women, Christy has volunteered her time, talents, and treasure to build a better future for Arkansas children and our next generation of leaders.

 2021 The Heflin Family